metmajer/dataseries.js/README.md

 **A JavaScript data series modeling library.**

 The aim of dataseries.js is to provide a lightweight and intuitive interface for modeling data series.

 ## Applications

-- Generating test vectors for automated *software tests*
+- Generate test vectors for automated *software tests*
-- Generating data series for *data visualization prototyping*
+- Generate data series for *data visualization prototyping*
-- Assessing the robustness and *edge-case behavior* of data visualizations
+- Assess the robustness and *edge-case behavior* of data visualizations

 ## Features

 - Data *generation* by sophisticated generators
 - Data *filtering* by applying *predicate functions*
-- Data *transforms* to produce custom data structures
+- Data *transformation* to produce custom data structures
 - and much more

 ## Usage